 I am an Israeli feminist writer and teacher with a wide variety of interests.
 My research is situated within several overlapping themes that include: the Israeli-Palestinian peace process, women in Israeli politics, gender and global governance, feminist security studies and rape as trauma of war.
 In my work I am especially interested in exploring the tensions between ‘universal’ and ‘particularist’ normative frameworks within transnational and national discourses about gender, peace and security.

 My Ph.D. in Gender Studies (Bar-Ilan University 2009) documented the gender perspective and the participation of Israeli women in formal Israeli-Palestinian peace negotiations.
-This research and others have been published in journals such as Sex Roles, International Sociology, Politics & Gender and Social Politics and in a co-edited book (together with Rula Deeb) titled: ’Where Are All the Women?
+This research and others have been published in journals such as Sex Roles, International Sociology, Politics & Gender, Social Politics and Security Dialogue; and in a co-edited book (together with Rula Deeb) titled: ‘Where Are All the Women?
 U.N.
 Security Council Resolution 1325: Gender Perspectives of the Israeli-Palestinian Conflict’ (2004).

 It’s easy to find me at the following address: